 The sun is a potent symbol of life, power, glory, and energy.
 The heat and intensity the image of a sun communicate to a viewer creates a lasting impression of warmth, endurance, and limitless power.

 Flags can have many different meanings depending on the context and what color they are.
 White flags can mean surrender or peace, red can mean warning, attention, or caution, and blue often symbolizes freedom.
-Using a flag in a design can, therefore, represent a number of meanings – be careful that your color choice doesn’t send a potentially conflicting message about your brand.
+Using a flag in a design can, therefore, represent several meanings – be careful that your color choice doesn’t send a potentially conflicting message about your brand.

 Owls are synonymous with wisdom, insight, the night, grace, mystery, and learning.
 Education and literacy institutions are quick to adopt the owl into their organizations.

 Water can represent life, cleaning, creation, and purity.
-The cleanliness and health water conveys is powerful, and can be used in a variety of forms: water droplets, waves, and rain showers are commonly used in organizations seeking to demonstrate environmental, calming, or cleansing brand values.
+The cleanliness and health water conveys is powerful and can be used in various forms: water droplets, waves, and rain showers are commonly used in organizations seeking to demonstrate environmental, calming, or cleansing brand values.

-Clouds are commonly used by climate/weather focused businesses and nonprofits, but recently, have also become a major symbol of online storage.
+Clouds are commonly used by climate/weather-focused businesses and nonprofits, but they have recently become a major symbol of online storage.

 Tips on using symbols in logos and brand identities